cloudify-cosmo/docs.getcloudify.org/content/ops_guides/console_guide.md

     To upload a blueprint from the blueprints catalog:

-    1. Open "Blueprints catalog", select the required blueprint, and click "Upload".
+    1. Go to "Blueprints Catalog", select the required blueprint, and click "Upload".

     ![Upload from Blueprint Catalog]( /images/ops_guides/blueprintscatalog.tiles.png )

-    1. Enter the blueprint name and select filename of the blueprint on next form:
+    1. Enter the blueprint name and select filename of the blueprint:

     ![Local Blueprints - Upload yaml]( /images/ops_guides/localblueprints.upload.yaml.png )